sharkwouter/minigalaxy/README.md

 - Install Windows games using Wine

 ### Backwards compatibility
-Minigalaxy version 1.3.2 or higher changes some aspects of windows game installations through wine.
+Minigalaxy version 1.3.2 and higher change some aspects of windows game installations through wine.
 It will try to adapt already installed games to the new concept when launched through Minigalaxy.

 However, this will *likely break games* that save some directory paths in the *windows registry*.
 In that case, only a reinstallation will repair the game.

 **Please make sure to backup any save games you might have within the game folder**

 The windows installer in wine uses a 2-step attempt to install games.
 1. An unattended installer.
-2. In case this fails, the regular installation wizard will open.
-It is mandatory not to change the install directory 'c:\game' given in the wizard as this an elementary part of the wine fix!
+2. In case this fails, the regular installation wizard will open. **Please do not change** the
+install directory 'c:\game' given in the wizard as this an elementary part of the wine fix!

 ## Supported languages